-IES invents the wifi of the future!
+IES invents the Wi-Fi of the future!

-The TéHO* laboratory at theInstitute of Electronics and Systems has unveiled a wifi network enabling the transmission of high-definition video at 1.5 Gbps.
-A world first.
+The TéHO* laboratory atthe Institute of Electronics and Systems has unveiled a Wi-Fi network capable of transmitting high-definition video at a speed of 1.5 Gbps.
+This is a world first.

-A Franco-Japanese collaboration...
+A French-Japanese collaboration...

 —-